Poconos Fly Fishing

 Continuing upstream for about 1¼ miles, the stream meets Eckert’s Falls - a naturally occurring waterfall created by one of the massive gray rock formations giving the Preserve its name.

 The upper section of Mud Run stream is known as “the Wild Mile.”
 Here there is minimal stocking and every effort is made to keep this part of the stream as wild and natural as anything east of the Rockies.
 Steep canyon walls reach up to 500 feet, embracing both sides of this pristine stretch of trout water.
 Rugged natural beauty prevails, with towering hemlock trees, wild rhododendron and mountain laurel lining both sides of Mud Run.
 Huge glacial boulders break the high-gradient flow and provide cover for the wild trout.
 It is common to see bald eagles, deer, turkey, otter, bear, and even mink, on this unique Wild Mile!

 Interesting information about the fishing at Graystones Preserve can be found in Jay Cassel's 2008 Field and Stream Article and in the "Letter from America" selection in the Winter 2011 edition of The Journal of The Flyfishers' Club, London written by Flyfishers member Robert Berls after his September, 2011 visit.
-Graystones fly fishing school arrangements for groups or individuals can be arranged through Joe DeMarkis of Rivers Outdoor Adventures (see Guiding & Lessons page or Graystones Preserve Fly Fishing Schools).
+Graystones fly fishing school arrangements for groups or individuals can be made through Joe DeMarkis of Rivers Outdoor Adventures (see Graystones Preserve Fly Fishing Schools).